wbochar/petmate9/README.md

 - [x] right click fill does blank char current colour
 - [x] ctrl right click fill does transparency char current colour
 - [x] esc key resets to pencil (From Keyboard, FloodFill and Brush)
-- [x] if character palette is clicked and the current tool is not fill or pencils switch tool to pencil
+- [x] reset tool if character palette is clicked and the current tool is not fill or pencils
+- [x] add marching ants to brush/selector to give active visual feedback about what tool is in use.

 ### Wishful thinking / Someday